-- To implement our Supply Chain Evaluation and Approval processes throughout the whole company to verify compliance with the Act, details of their approach to modern slavery, and establishing any risks from the whole supply chain.
+- To implement our Supply Chain Evaluation and Approval processes throughout the whole company to verify compliance with the Act, establish details of their approach to modern slavery, and any risks from the whole supply chain.

 - To continue to train our managers and raise their awareness and understanding of the Modern Slavery act.
 To provide them with the skills required to monitor changes within our supply chain and the external environment in order to update our approach accordingly, and to ensure that the risk within our supply chain remains low and all such practices are eliminated from CTS and our associated supply chain.

 - To continue to provide our senior management team, operational managers, and supervisors training in Modern Slavery to enable them to recognise the types of modern slavery, and how these and human trafficking can directly affect our business.